 - 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
-Click Keyboard.
-In the Keyboard Properties window, click the Fn and function keys tab. - 3.
+Click Lenovo Keyboard Manager and the Keyboard Manager window is displayed. - 3.
 Select the options of your preference. - Switch the key function between the standard F1-F12 function and the special function printed as an icon on each key.
+When the Fn Lock indicator is off, you can use the default function.
 You can change the default function in the Keyboard Properties window. - Mute or unmute the speakers.